Selling a House ‘As Is’ in Maryland

 If a buyer requests additional price reductions based on their inspection, you can point out that the estimated cost of certain repairs was already factored into the listing price.

-Umanzor went on to say that if the seller chooses to do an inspection, and then uses the information to make improvements to the property before listing it for sale, it could be beneficial.
+Umanzor went on to say that if the seller chooses to do an inspection and then uses the information to make improvements to the property before listing it for sale, it could be beneficial.
 By disclosing the inspection report, as well as the improvements they made to the property based on the inspector’s notes, it could give the buyer peace of mind, he says.

 Price to reflect as-is condition

-The median sale price for homes in Maryland hit $436,000 in June 2024, a 5.1% increase over 2023.
+The median sale price for homes in Maryland hit $490,000 in April 2025, a 2.3% increase from the same period last year.

 To illustrate the potential value of making improvements before listing, Umanzor shares a real-life situation where he helped one seller make $60,000 of repairs to their home, which was completed in about a month.
 “We got seven offers for the property and sold the house for $468,000.
-After the repair cost, my clients got $58,000 more than if the property was listed as-is.
+After the repair cost, my clients got $58,000 more than if the property was listed as-is.”

 For a head start on your own property’s value, try HomeLight’s Home Value Estimator (HVE) for a free estimate.
+Our platform combs public data, including tax records and assessments, and pulls recent sales records for other properties in your neighborhood.

-Our HVE combs public data including tax records and assessments and pulls recent sales records for other properties in your neighborhood.
-Using a short questionnaire, we also factor in specifics about your home such as the property type and described condition.
+Using a short questionnaire, we also factor in specifics about your home, such as the property type and condition.
 Input your address, and we’ll provide you with a preliminary home value estimate in as few as two minutes.

 Do ever-so-light preparations